30 AMAZING Things To Do in Cape Town

 Lion’s Head is an iconic part of Cape Town’s skyline, and it’s so much fun to hike.
 The route to the summit takes you around the mountain (twice!), which means you get 360° views of the entire city.

-You’ll need 3 – 3.5 hours to get up and down Lion’s Head.
+You’ll need 2-3 hours to get up and down Lion’s Head, and during summer I always try to go before 8 am to beat the heat.
 Your smartwatch won’t say you’ve done that many steps but I promise, you’ll get a decent workout!
-At the summit, you’ll enjoy incredible views of Cape Town, and great photo opportunities to boot.

 To find the trail, head to the parking lot.
 Then, when you turn to face the mountain, you’ll see that there are two trailheads.
 Take the one on the left, and then it’s a straightforward uphill path for about half of the hike.

-The second half of the climb is rockier and requires a bit of clambering.
-There are also two ladders you’ll need to climb up.
+The second half of the climb is rockier, and there are a couple of ladders to climb up along the way.
 Don’t worry, they’re securely in place!

 Lion’s Head is really safe to climb during the day but you do need to be careful if you want to do it at sunrise or sunset.
 So if this is something you’re interested in, I recommend that you join this top-rated guided hike so you don’t miss out!

-Stellenbosch – or “Stellies”, as it’s affectionately known – is a charming town in the Cape Winelands.
-It’s also home to one of the most famous universities in South Africa!
+Stellenbosch is another iconic Cape Winelands region, and the town itself is home to one of the most famous universities in South Africa!

 8. See the Penguins at Boulders Beach